OpenTOSCA/opentosca-vintner/docs/docs/sofdcar/guides/location/index.md

 ## Appendix B "Type Definitions"

-This appendix contains the complete type definitions of this guide.
+This appendix contains the type definitions of this guide.
 You can also download the type definitions [here](types.yaml){download=types.yaml}

 ```yaml linenums="1"